A Scranton Pedestrian Accident Lawyer Can Help You If You Were Injured

 If your loved one died in the accident, you may be entitled to compensation for funeral and burial damages, emotional damages (e.g., loss of consortium, loss of guidance), and loss of services (e.g., childcare).

 While some people choose to try to file accident claims on their own, we encourage you to run any offers from the insurance company by us before you sign.
-They may offer you a payout, but we often find that we can uncover potential damages they did not include in your settlement.
+They may offer you a payout, but we often find that we can uncover potential damages they did not include in your accident settlement.
 We can ensure you do not leave thousands of dollars unclaimed when you negotiate a fair settlement with the insurance company.

 How Does a Scranton Pedestrian Accident Attorney Prove Fault?

 For example, in a case where one driver broadsides another car causing the second driver to lose control and strike a pedestrian, most of the fault might lie with the first driver.
 But what if it was found that the second driver was intoxicated?
-Perhaps it could be shown that the second driver’s intoxication also played a role in causing the injury.
+Perhaps it could be shown that the second driver’s intoxication also played a role in causing the accident and injury.

 The Duty of Care